-Materials shall be ordered from the drawings and specification and not directly from any document which may contain quantities (if any).
+Materials shall be ordered from the drawings and specification and the Contractors' own calculations and not directly from any document which may contain quantities (if any).
 Draw the Employer's attention to any discrepancies between the documents prior to ordering.
 The specified thickness of materials and layers of materials means the finished thickness after compaction or settling.